 The most important thing for scared animals is to have their guardians close by.

 The problem with fireworks caught the attention of actors Edward James Olmos and Bellamy Young, and they want the public to know about the dangers of such displays and how to help keep companion animals calm.

 Olmos, star of Battlestar Galactica, teamed up with PETA to ask people to keep animal companions safe this Fourth of July.
 His four-legged friend Moe joined him while he explained that for animals, fireworks are things of nightmares, not celebrations.

 Young is the epitome of serenity and grace holding her beloved dog Bean while talking about fireworks displays, and she’s quick to point out that while festive and celebratory for some, the booming, explosive sounds of fireworks can be quite traumatic for others—companion animals in particular.
 Watch her public service announcement on the issue, and see what she had to say about fireworks and “man’s best friend.”

 Make a Difference Instead of Making Harmful Noise

-You can help prevent animals from being frightened by fireworks and escaping from their homes—sometimes to end up lost or even get hit by cars.
-This Fourth of July, get loud for animals in a new way by skipping the fireworks and buying bags of dog food for your local animal shelter instead.
+Get loud for animals by skipping the fireworks and buying bags of dog food for your local animal shelter.
 Check out PETA’s list of vegan dog kibble for tips!

 Tell your friends!
 Tell your neighbors!
 Tell everyone!